-Credit Letter - A positive response from a utility-provided credit inquiry form indicating a previous record of bills paid in full with no delinquencies in the last 12 months of service provided.
+Credit Letter - A positive response from a utility-provided credit inquiry form indicating a previous record of bills paid in full with no delinquencies more than one delinquency in the last 12 months of service provided.

 Consumer - An Association consumer (person, firm, partnership, association, corporation, municipality, cooperative organization, or governmental agency) supplied with electric service by the Association.